mpeaco/mark-peacock-2021/README.md

 - I’m interested in Software Engineering and Data Science

-- Uni and personal projects 💻
+- Uni projects 💻 Personal @Ocaepkram

 <!---
 mark-peacock-2021/mark-peacock-2021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.